Steven Gault: Informer

 In 1996, Gault became involved with an 18-year-old woman named Linda Sebastiao, whom he started living with a month after they met and in 1997 he fathered a daughter by her.
 Sebastiao described Gault as: "He was very charming and swept me off my feet."
-Sebastiao claims that he once cheated one elderly farmer by billing him for some $260,000 dollars for home renovation work that was never done.
+Sebastiao claims that he once cheated one elderly farmer by billing him for some $260,000 for home renovation work that was never done.
 Sebastiao stated she was well aware that Gault did not make his living honestly, but that: "He gave us everything we wanted.
 Everything that we needed.
 We bought a nice, cute little place."
 However, as the years went on, Sebastiao alleges that her relationship with Gault moved into a darker direction as she stated that he became jealous, dominating, possessive, and brutal.
 Sebastiao alleges that Gault did not allow her to have a driver's license and that he frequently beat her, once because the toilet paper did not roll in a manner pleasing to him.